Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 Since the queue is empty, we have completed the Depth First Traversal of the graph.

 # Task 1: Single Source Shortest Path (If you do the assignment, you must do Task 1)
-You are given a source node, 5, find the shortest path from the source node to rest of the nodes using BFS.
-Print out the path length from the source node to all the nodes (assume the edge cost is 1 for all edges).
-Print out the path as a distance ordered list of “(node, distance from source)” pairs separated by commas.
-For the example above, the list for source 0 would be: (0, 0), (1, 1), (2, 1), (3, 1), (4, 2).
+- You are given a source node, 5, find the shortest path from the source node to rest of the nodes using BFS.
+- Print out the path length from the source node to all the nodes (assume the edge cost is 1 for all edges) as a distance ordered list of “(node, distance from source)” pairs separated by commas.
+-- For the example above, the list for source 0 would be: (0, 0), (1, 1), (2, 1), (3, 1), (4, 2).

+Your code should take a filename for input, generate the path list for any node on any graph in the repo, and print it out on STDOUT, using the format specified.
+- Include a function that prints out some help text on how to use the code if NO input given to the program.

 BFS gives you the shortest path from one node to all the other connected nodes.
-You will need to augment the algorithm above to record the path length ( # of levels) to each node you touch.
+You will need to augment the algorithm above to record the path length (# of levels) to each node you touch.

 ## Reading in a graph representation
 One of the ways to represent the graph structure is using edge sets.
 A graph consists of nodes connected by the set of edges.
 In this assignment, you are given text files containing edge info.
-Each line contains edge represented by A, B meaning there’s an edge from node A to node B.
+Each line contains an edge represented by A, B meaning there’s an edge from node A to node B.

-For simplicity, we assume the length of all edges are the same (one unit).
+For simplicity, in this assignment we will assume the length of all edges is the same (one unit) and the edges are bidirectional, i.e, A, B implies B, A.

 Sample edge file
 -    A, B